 Help teachers stay organized and save time.
 Microsoft School Information Sync will be available soon to Office 365 Education users at no additional charge.
 This tool will simplify connections between systems, and simplify communication and collaboration between teachers and students, giving teachers more time to focus on what they love — engaging with students — with the Microsoft Office tools they use every day.

-Microsoft Class Dashboard is a new service that works with Office 365 Education.
+Microsoft Classroom is a new service that works with Office 365 Education.
 It’s an easy-to-use website that brings together familiar Office applications so you can easily teach, manage classes, and collaborate with your students.

 “We can achieve higher matriculation rates by closing the gaps in our enrollment procedures, identifying more prospective students in the pipeline and securing more registrations which leads to greater student retention.”